 For the past 21 years Dr. Elzbieta Jarrett has taught, mentored and nurtured academic excellence in students at Modesto Junior College.
 She is extremely generous with her time and knowledge to our new faculty, mentoring them for a smooth transition to teaching at our college.
 Her work on the Math Personnel Committee, Petitions Committee, Math Assessment Test Committee and numerous other committees has made Elzbieta an incredible asset to our department that we greatly appreciate.

-Fred Bourgoin&rsquo&s potential as an excellent instructor was recognized before he even earned his master’s degree.
+Fred Bourgoin&apos&s potential as an excellent instructor was recognized before he even earned his master’s degree.
 He was hired part-time at Laney College under the Faculty Diversity Internship Program.
 Then in short order, degree in hand, Fred joined the Laney College full-time faculty in 2005, where he has contributed to countless committees across campus, earning him a well-deserved reputation from his colleagues as a wise voice of reason, and complementing the high praise offered by his students evidenced by the instructor review process.
 Since January 2011, Fred, as Math Department Chair, has skillfully and masterfully guided the Math Department through the "challenges" created by the budget cuts that have threatened the quality of education throughout the state in recent years.
 Go Fred!

 Janet is our candidate not only for her teaching but for her work with our Math Club and Future teacher club.
 Both of these clubs have been recent award winners as has Janet, who was the club advisor of the year.
 Janet is also on the Academic Senate representing the Mathematics department.